carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 keras.Model(inputs=inputs, outputs=outputs)
 ```

-Note that there is additional argument that can be passed to the keras.Model class called 'name' that takes a string.
-Although it is no longer specified in the documentation, the 'name' argument is useful when deciding among different architectures.
+Note that there is additional argument that can be passed to the keras.Model class called `name` that takes a string.
+Although it is no longer specified in the documentation, the `name` argument is useful when deciding among different architectures.

 ::::::::::::::::::::::::::::::::::::: challenge